intelligent-machine-learning/dlrover/docs/design/autotuing-design.md

 # Design to Auto-Tuning Hyperparameters with DLRover

-This design doc describes how DLrover auto-tunes hyperparameters a job.
+This design doc describes how DLrover auto-tunes hyperparameters of a job.

 ## Background

-In the fast-paced world of deep learning, large-scale language models have emerged as stars in the field of natural language processing.
-However, training these heavyweight models comes with a major challenge: finding the perfect training settings, especially when it comes to micro-batch sizes per GPU and learning rates.
-It's all about striking the right balance between speedy training and accurate results.
-With models getting bigger and optimization techniques getting trickier, predicting how much GPU memory need during training has become  tough and uncertain for user.
-That's why users often end up trying things out repeatedly to get the right settings.
+ In the fast-paced world of deep learning, large-scale language models have become prominent in natural language processing.
+However, training these models presents a significant challenge, particularly in determining the optimal micro-batch sizes per GPU and learning rates.
+Achieving the right balance between training speed and accuracy is crucial.
+As models grow larger and optimization techniques become more complex, predicting GPU memory requirements during training has become uncertain and challenging for users.
+ Consequently, users often resort to repetitive experimentation to find the ideal settings.

 ## Target

-Our primary objective is to design and implement a performance monitoring and optimization module for the training process, aimed at enhancing the efficiency and effectiveness of distributed deep learning training.
-The specific goals
+We aim to alleviate this pain point by automating the discovery of optimal hyperparameter configurations for efficient training speed.
+In this design, we develop a performance monitoring and optimization module for distributed deep learning training to enhance efficiency and effectiveness.
-encompass:
+This includes:

- **Collecting Training Data:** We intend to monitor and gather various performance data during the training process, such as GPU memory usage and utilization, along with hyperparameter configurations including batch size and learning rates.
+ **Collecting Runtime Metrics:** Monitoring and recording various performance metrics during training, such as GPU memory usage, utilization, batch size, and learning rates.

- **Real-time Analysis of Training Performance Data:** Our aim is to analyze the collected performance data in real-time, allowing us to provide optimization strategies based on the current training status.
-This includes suggesting new batch sizes and learning rates to maximize GPU resource utilization.
+ **Real-time Analysis of Performance Metrics:** Analyzing the collected performance data in real-time to provide optimization strategies based on the current training status.
+This involves suggesting new batch sizes and learning rates to maximize GPU resource utilization.

- **Dynamic Batch Size Configuration:** Leveraging the collected and analyzed performance data, we'll devise an algorithm that maximizes GPU resource utilization during task submissions while preventing Out-of-Memory (OOM) errors.

- **Dynamic Learning Rate Configuration:** Even as we focus on boosting training speed, maintaining precision despite potential changes in batch size remains paramount.
-Thus, we will concentrate on configuring and updating learning rates for training tasks, designing corresponding algorithms.
+ **Real-time Adaptive Batch Size Configuration in No-Stop Manner:**  We utilize an elastic dataloader to maximize GPU resource utilization continuously, eliminating the need for users to restart their jobs for performance tuning.

+ **Real-time Learning Rate Configuration:** We prioritize both throughput and model quality by dynamically configuring and updating learning rates in response to changes in batch size.

 ## Design